Stress at work: ace stress management in the workplace

 Establish boundaries

 The modern culture of working in a hybrid or remote model builds the unspoken requirement of being available 24/7 and working all around the clock.
 This can get hurtful with increasing stress and causing burnout.
-According to the data gathered by Apollo Technical, up to 65% of home-based employees actually work more than they used before going remote.
+According to the data gathered by Apollo Technical, up to 65% of home-based employees actually work more than they used to before going remote.

 Boundaries to be established can be either physical or mental.